SuperVK/sparse-image-repr-bep/bep.typ

 To find the optimal parameters $c$ and $v$, we will use gradient descent as explained earlier.
 For this, we will define a score, called a loss, that determines how well a set of parameters represents the image.
 We will use two methods to measure how well a representation is.
 First of all, we will use the $L_1$ norm, in practice, this is the pixel-by-pixel difference of each color channel.
 Formally defined as $||f-hat(f)||$.
 Besides this we will also use the structural similarity index measure (SSIM).
 These will be weighed with $lambda$.
 The total loss for how well the image looks will be
 $L_"image" = lambda||f - hat(f)|| + (1 - lambda) * (1 - text("SSIM")(f, hat(f))) $.

 Besides the actual representation, we have two other things that we want to discourage.
 As gradient descent tries to find the minimum of the loss, we can put things in the loss to discourage certain behavior.
-First of all, we want to limit the anisotropy, to make sure gaussians do not become stretched out, but stay fairly round.
+First of all, we want to limit the anisotropy, to make sure Gaussians do not become stretched out, but stay fairly round.
 This will prevent artifacts and overfitting.
-Futhermore, we also do not want gaussians to become too small, to be exact they must not be smaller than a pixel, as this will make them hidden while rendering, but they still contain information in the final embedding.
+Futhermore, we also do not want Gaussians to become too small, to be exact they must not be smaller than a pixel, as this will make them hidden while rendering, but they still contain information in the final embedding.

 We will add two extra components to the loss function, one for the sizing and one for the anisotropy.
 They are defined as
 $L_"anisotropy" = overline(|s_1 + s_2|) * lambda_"anisotropy"$